knt/ups/README.md

-# UPS - a gem to generate UPS shipping labels
+# UPS - a Ruby gem to generate UPS shipping labels

+This gem is an (unofficial) wrapper around the XML-based api provided by [Ups](http://www.ups.com/).
+It allows you to build and send a shipment request, schedule a shipment for pickup, and generate a shipping label.

+It is currently a work in progress.
+I hope to release the first version version.

 # TODO